theRTLmaker/CUDA_in_100_days/challanges/4_sharedMem_blockTiling_MatrixMult/notes.md

 Take advantage of the entire size of the shared memory that each SM has by loading more and doing more computation per thread.

+- #pragma unroll

+Use of this keyword to instruct the compiler to decompose the for loop into all the instr.
+It can only be done if the nunber of iterations is known beforehand

 ---

 ## ⚙️ Kernel Overview